 When could Eberechi Eze make his Arsenal debut?

-Eze may need to wait until next week’s trip to Liverpool to make his Arsenal debut
+Eze will need to wait until next week’s trip to Liverpool to make his Arsenal debut

-Arsenal fans will likely need to wait a little longer to see Eberechi Eze in action as his move from Crystal Palace was reportedly not finalised in time to meet the Premier League’s deadline for this afternoon’s match against Leeds United.
+Arsenal fans won’t need to wait longer to see Eberechi Eze in action.
+His move from Crystal Palace was not finalised in time to meet the Premier League’s deadline for last weekend’s match against Leeds United but he has trained with the team and is in line to feature against Liverpool on Sunday 31 August.

-Eze is on the verge of completing a high-profile move from Crystal Palace to Arsenal, but fans may have to wait another week to see him in action.

-Despite agreeing personal terms and completing his medical, the midfielder’s official registration with the Premier League is still pending, leaving his debut for the Gunners uncertain ahead of the weekend clash with Leeds.
+Eze has completed a £67.5m high-profile move from Palace to Arsenal and supporters had to wait before getting to see him in action.
+With the midfielder’s official registration with the Premier League having gone through and Bukayo Saka out of this weekend’s match through injury the scope is there for Eze to play a starring role at Anfield.

 Arsenal acted quickly to secure Eze after news of Kai Havertz’s knee injury, although The Independent reported that the England international was a top target for Mikel Arteta’s side all summer.

 The 27-year-old, a former Arsenal youth player and lifelong supporter of the club, chose a switch to the Emirates over a move to Tottenham Hotspur, who had also expressed interest.
-His transfer is expected to be completed over the coming days, marking a return to the club where he began his football journey.
+His transfer marks a return to the club where he began his football journey.

-Premier League rules require that any new signing be registered by 12pm on the working day before a match, in this case Friday, to be eligible to play.

-Eze was scheduled to undergo his medical but reports that the paperwork has yet to be finalised makes it unlikely he will feature in Arsenal’s match against Leeds on Saturday.
+Gunners manager Mikel Arteta said: “We are absolutely delighted to bring Eberechi to Arsenal.
+He is a powerful and exciting player who will give us a new dimension in our attacking game.
+What stands out just as much as his talent and intelligence as a player, is the way he has worked hard throughout his career to get where he is today.

+"His journey, his mentality, and his ambition are exactly what we want in our team, and we love how much it means to him and his family to be joining our club.
+We all look forward to start working with Eberechi.”

 Join our commenting forum